dappjumper/trust-tower-defenders/README.md

 - Clone this repository to your machine

 - Pick 1 of the below
-`npm run setup && npm run serve` Full install then start server
-`npm run setup && npm run build` Full install but does not start server
+`npm run setup && npm run develop` Full install then start development server (vuejs) `npm run setup && npm run serve` Full install then start server `npm run setup && npm run build` Full install but does not start server

 - Go to localhost:3000 and enjoy

-For active development, please use `npm run serve` to propagate changes and start the server
+For active development, please use `npm run develop` if you have run setup before and navigate to localhost:8080

 ## Environment variables
 These are not required to set, but may be helpful if using hosts such as Heroku that have dynamic ports.